-What is Health Food?
+What are Health Foods?

-Health Foods and Weight-Loss – “What’s the Best?”
+Health Foods and Weight-Loss

-These high-fiber sources of protein are underappreciated unless you are a vegetarian or vegan.
+These high-fiber sources of protein are under-appreciated unless you are a vegetarian or vegan.
 All it takes is one, small serving of beans added to your afternoon meal to fight that afternoon hunger.
 Skip the snack and you’re more likely to lose weight.
 Plus, few Americans get enough fiber in their diet.

 Starting your day with a good source of protein may be enough to stop you from overeating for the rest of the day.
 According to the Journal of the American College of Nutrition, “The weight of evidence…suggests that high protein meals lead to a reduced subsequent energy intake.”

-The Bottom Line on Health Food
+The Bottom Line on Health Food Reviews

 There is no doubt that health food needs to be a part of your everyday diet.
 Losing weight aside, if you eat a rainbow of foods you’re more apt to get all the vitamins and minerals you need.
 When you are looking to lose weight, switching out foods with a high glycemic index for ones with a low glycemic index is a great option.
 And, it’s important to start your day with a lean source of protein and fiber to keep that hunger at bay.